Ways to Support Your Student

 Your family’s values have never been more important than now.
 It is a good idea to restate your hopes and expectations.
-Your first-year student needs to know how to apply the values you have instilled in them to the choices they will face.
+Your student needs to know how to apply the values you have instilled in them to the choices they will face.

 - Discuss Alcohol & Other Drugs

 Exposure to alcohol and other drugs is a challenge on any college campus.
 It may be easier for a student if they know they can talk to their parents openly about these challenges.
 A discussion with your child about the effects of alcohol, potential dangers, family history of addiction, and your expectations around their use of substances can be very powerful.

 - Support the choice not to drink.

 We encourage you to support your student in his or her efforts to either not drink or, if they do choose to drink, to do so in a moderate and responsible way.

 Review the University’s policies as a family.
 Remember that in addition to health-related consequences, decisions students make now may impact their future—including study abroad opportunities, internships, job prospects, and admission to graduate school.